California State University, East Bay: Campus

 On April 8, 2010, the California Public Utilities Commission approved a fuel cell project of Pacific Gas and Electric Company (PG&E) allowing Cal State East Bay's Hayward campus to become one of the first college campuses in Northern California to have a fuel cell.
 Once installed, the waste heat generated by the fuel cell will be converted into hot water to be used in campus buildings.

 Since 2004, the Pioneer Amphitheatre on campus has been home of the KBLX Stone Soul Picnic, a day-long festival of R&B, soul and Urban Adult Contemporary music.
 Featured performers have included Ronald Isley, The Whispers, Teena Marie, Rick James, and The O'Jays.
 California State University, East Bay's Associated Student Incorporated also hosts concerts with artists like Lupe Fiasco and Goapele.

 In 2005, Cal State East Bay began to build three new facilities: the Wayne and Gladys Valley Business and Technology Center (VBT), the Pioneer Heights student housing expansion and the University Union annex.
-The 67000 sqft VBT center was dedicated on in February 2007, making it the first new academic building on the Hayward Campus in more than 30 years.
+The 67000 sqft VBT center was dedicated in February 2007, making it the first new academic building on the Hayward Campus in more than 30 years.
 The building houses programs in business, technology management, engineering, multimedia, science, and online degree programs.
 An expansion to Pioneer Heights was dedicated in fall 2008.
 Student housing was able to accommodate more than 450 new residents and offer a 16000 sqft dining commons.
 An annex to the existing University Union opened in January 2007.

-Construction continued with the anticipated dedication of the new Student Services and Administration building in Summer 2010 and the Recreation and Wellness Center in Fall 2010.

 The campus is home to the C. E. Smith Museum of Anthropology, created in 1975.
 The museum, open to the public, has rotating exhibits, and archives including records of 18 Bay Area archaeological sites.